cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/files.md

 ```

 **Note:**
-If used in order to transfer file to remote host that defined in the blueprint use `cloudify.relationships.contained_in` relationship (see [openstack-blueprint.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/utilities-examples/cloudify_files/openstack-blueprint.yaml) example).
+For file transfer to a remote host defined in the blueprint, use `cloudify.relationships.contained_in` relationship (see [openstack-blueprint.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/utilities-examples/cloudify_files/openstack-blueprint.yaml) example).

 _Content of resources/docker.repo:_